semaj/hask-raft/README.md

 Testing
 -------
 I created a test file, `Test.hs`, which was mainly for scratchwork and making sure individual functions work.
 I don't recommend running this, as it's not comprehensive and was used mainly as a sanity check.
-It was nice to have the ability to run this simulator locally and be able to edit the simulator (and add debugging messages there).

 What it does & doesn't do
 -------------------------